spacemit-com/docs/en/README.md

 # Introduction

-Linux SDK built on Buildroot, compatible with Spacemit K1/K3 chips.
+The Linux SDK built with Buildroot, adapted for SpacemiT K series chips.
 It consists of the supervisor program interface (OpenSBI), bootloader (U-Boot/UEFI), Linux kernel, root file system (containing various middleware and libraries), and examples.
 Its goal is to provide processor Linux support for customers and enable the development of drivers and applications.

 ## System Architecture